fotinikafida/mooc.h5ps/README.md

 within the framework of the projec(MIS) 5035543, of the Institution of Educational Policy of Greece.
 The elements are endorsed and will be published in the Integrated information System of the IEP (moodle platform),
 and they will be accessible at <https://elearning.iep.edu.gr/study/> by enrolling in the course.
-Their construction and preliminary checks were carried out on the lms e-me educational platform, and are also accessible [here](https://blogs.e-me.edu.gr/hive-arts-curriculum/) and [here](https://blogs.e-me.edu.gr/hive-mooc1).
+Their construction and preliminary checks were carried out on the lms e-me educational platform of the panhellenic School Network(ΠΣΔ), and are also open accessible [here](https://blogs.e-me.edu.gr/hive-arts-curriculum/) and [here](https://blogs.e-me.edu.gr/hive-mooc1).

 Creator of the learning objects,digital tranformation: Fotini Kafida, art-teacher
 Contributors: Committee on the work of the IEP